boazbk/tcs/lec_26_quantum_computing.md

 An excellent gentle introduction to quantum computation is given in Mermin's book [@mermin2007quantum].
 In particular the first 100 pages (Chapter 1 to 4) of [@mermin2007quantum] cover all the material of this chapter in a much more comprehensive way.
+This material is also covered in the first 5 chapters of [De-Wolf's online lecture notes](https://arxiv.org/abs/1907.09415).
 For a more condensed exposition, the chapter on quantum computation in my [book with Arora](http://theory.cs.princeton.edu/complexity/) (see [draft here](http://theory.cs.princeton.edu/complexity/ab_quantumchap.pdf)) is one relatively short source that contains full descriptions of Grover's, Simon's and Shor's algorithms.
 This [blog post of Aaronson](http://www.scottaaronson.com/blog/?p=208) contains a high level explanation of Shor's algorithm which ends with links to several more detailed expositions.